-All FIDM Art & Design majors are accredited by NASAD
+\ All FIDM Art & Design majors are accredited by NASAD

-•:• For qualified transfer students
+✤ For qualified transfer students

-upper-division transfer applicants.
+FIDM's specialized Bachelor of Arts and Bachelor of Science programs welcome upper-division transfer applicants.
 A student is eligible for admission if they have completed an Associate's degree in a relevant major.